 This military physical therapy program is located at the historic Fort Sam Houston in San Antonio, Texas and is the Home of Military Medicine.
-The US Army - Baylor University DPT program is proud to be a part of the Army Medical Department Center and School and the Academy of Health Sciences who share the mission to develop, train and educate highly skilled military medical personnel and leaders through academic excellence.
-Outstanding clinical sites nearby include Brooke Army Medical Center, the Center for the Intrepid, Wilford Hall Ambulatory Surgical Center and other excellent sites.
+The US Army - Baylor University DPT program is proud to be a part of the Army Medical Department Center and School and the Health Readiness Center of Excellence who share the mission to produce active duty, commissioned physical therapists who are clinician scientists and leaders prepared for worldwide military health system practice.
+Outstanding clinical sites nearby include San Antonio Military Medical Center, the Center for the Intrepid, Wilford Hall Ambulatory Surgical Center and other excellent sites.

 The purpose of this site is to provide prospective DPT students information on our CAPTE accredited DPT program.
 It also gives information to current military physical therapists and alumni with a resource about continuing education courses sponsored by the Army, Navy or Air Force.

 Ms. Veronica Kiley